FCBGP/rpki-rpa-verification/draft-xu-sidrops-rpa-verification.md

 This process determines whether the sequence of ASes in the AS_PATH attribute conforms to the collectively declared routing paths published in RPAs.
 By aggregating the per-AS verification results, the algorithm computes a comprehensive path verification result for each received BGP route.

 1. Let valid_count is set equal to number of ASes with Valid.
 Let invalid_count is set equal to number of ASes with Invalid.
 Let unknown_count is set equal to number of ASes with Unknown.
-2. If valid_count == 0 AND invalid_count == 0, then the verification result is Unknown.
+2. If invalid_count == 0 AND unknown_count == 0, then the verification result is Valid.
-3. Else, if invalid_count == 0 AND unknown_count == 0, then the verification result is Valid.
+3. Else, if invalid_count == 0 AND valid_count >= 1, then the verification result is Weakly Valid.
-4. Else, if valid_count >= 1 AND invalid_count == 0, then the verification result is Weakly Valid.
-5. Else, if invalid_count >= 1, then the verification result is Invalid.
+4. Else, if invalid_count >= 1, then the verification result is Invalid.
-6. Else, the verification result is Unkown.
+5. Else, the verification result is Unknown.

 ## Mitigation Policy {#MitigationPolicy}